vimode/frontend-mentor-challenges/job-listings-with-filter-react/README.md

 ### What I learned and continuous development

+_WIP_

+Fulfilling the option 2 of the challenge.

 Using snowpack really was fun.
 Its easy and as much as I like the CRA to spin up a quick React project it feels like a blackbox which I cannot probe.

 Snowpack on the other hand gives a lot of freedom + also helps understanding whats happening under the hood.